Tenancy Deposit Compensation Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

 - The cost of usual wear-and-tear, such as needing to replace a carpet.

-- Fixing repairs which should have previously been repaired.
+- Fixing repairs that should have previously been repaired.

 If the landlord only returned part of your deposit and you believe that you should have had the full amount returned to you, you could be able to make a claim.
 If the landlord has made unreasonable deductions you could make a tenant deposit scheme compensation claim.
 You will need to show that you were up to date with all rent due (as per your rental agreement) and that you have not caused any damage to the property, showing that the landlord did not have good reason to retain the portion of the deposit that they did.